vikbert/taskr/website/src/docs/getting-started.md

 # Getting Started

-The following guide will help introduce you to the basics of Task.
+The following guide will help introduce you to the basics of Taskr.
 We'll cover how to create a Taskfile, how to write a basic task and how to call it.
-If you haven't installed Task yet, head over to our [installation guide](installation).
+If you haven't installed Taskr yet, head over to our [installation guide](installation).

 ## Creating your first Taskfile

-Once Task is installed, you can create your first Taskfile by running:
+Once Taskr is installed, you can create your first Taskfile by running:

 ```shell
 taskr --init